Save Our Heritage

 No economic analysis shows that the current or potential expansion of Hanscom Field is good for the local, State, or National economy.
 The economic studies done by Massport indicate that the economic and job contribution to the state is equivalent to that of a small to medium sized software company.
 The offsetting costs to the economy resulting from impact on tourism, High Tech company location, loss of natural resources, and property value reductions are completely disproportionate to the contribution.
 By any measure, growing Hanscom Field is a very poor economic decision for the future.

-Massport takes the position that current operations and future plans for Hanscom all have no impact on the surrounding communities or the natural and historic sites.
-Such claims are unfounded in science and contrary to common sense.
+Massport takes the position that current operations and future plans for Hanscom all have no significant impact on the surrounding communities or the natural and historic sites.
+The surrounding towns, state and federal legislators, representatives of the local historic and natural sites, and community groups disagree with this, arguing such claims of no impact are unfounded in science and contrary to common sense.

 Hanscom Future

 Hanscom does not have sufficient land area to become the second regional airport for Massachusetts.
 Both Massport and the FAA admit this.
 Therefore they have not proposed such use.
 Massport has in the past admitted that Hanscom has poor ground access which also limits its expansion possibilities.
 However, immediately adjacent to Hanscom Field is Hanscom Air Force Base.
 This base consists of land and additional ground access options which could permit additional Hanscom Expansion.
-In recent community meetings it became clear that the communities will accept almost any type of use of this land except having Massport get hold of it.
-Therefore, if Hanscom AFB were to close, it would be critical that Massport not end up with this facility.
-Although the addition of the AFB does not get Hanscom up to the land area which the FAA considers necessary for a major regional airport, it does bring it closer and places the communities at extreme risk.
+In recent community meetings it became clear that the communities will accept almost any type of use of this land except having Massport acquire it.
+Therefore, if Hanscom AFB were to close, the communities consider it critical that Massport not end up with this facility.
+Although the addition of the AFB does not get Hanscom up to the land area which the FAA considers necessary for a major regional airport, it does bring it closer and places the communities and National Park at extreme risk related to new airport expansion possibilities..

 The future of the Hanscom communities and the unique historic, natural, and cultural resources they contain is in question.
 A long term plan for the protection of these resources is needed, along with permanent protections to ensure the success of the plan.
 This is a subject of Local, State, and National interest.